AbrahamAvelar/LinearModelCLS/README.md

 [ExpBgDataAll = ExtractExponentialPoints(BgDataAll, plt, showfig, refs, Tiempo0 )]
 ```

-This is specially useful when you have many measurements per day (more than 3) and it will also make the aproximation of G more dependent of the phase in which cells are in exponential phase.
+This is specially useful when you have many measurements per day (more than 3) and it will also make the aproximation of G more dependent of the phase in which cells are growing exponentially.

-The next step is to order the field variables of time in the structure ExpBgDataAll using **calculaTiempos**
+The next step is to order the variables of time in the structure ExpBgDataAll using **calculaTiempos**

 ```markdown
 # Prepare input variables